dksingh04/feedback-generator/README.md

 ## By default it builds the binary for Mac/Linux

-TODO update make to build the binary for other OS.
+TODO update to add entry in make file to build binaries for other OS.

 ### Build server
 make build